-I must admit the thought that food played any role in my running performance yet along losing weight was something that I rejected from the start as hocus pocus.
-I am sure there are a lot of people out there today who have the same mindset as I had 4 years ago, that food is irrelevant with our health and doesn’t play any role what so ever.
+I must admit the thought that food played any role in my running performance yet along with losing weight was something that I rejected from the start as hocus pocus.
+I am sure there are a lot of people out there today who have the same mindset as I had 4 years ago, that food is irrelevant to our health and doesn’t play any role whatsoever.

 Evil Medical Establishment.

-They are under the false impression that drugs and medicine are the solution to all illnesses and diseases.
+They are under the false impression that drugs and medicine are the solutions to all illnesses and diseases.
 They are trained to manage the symptoms, not to heal and treat the cause.

 This creates a range of medical problems like possible blindness, and the smallest wound on you can turn into gangrene and you may lose an arm or a leg!

 So they give people drugs to regulate their sugar, which they are fine if you want to incorporate more side effects from drugs in your life.